 I believe it is a combination of what the traveller wants to experience and chooses how that experience is being delivered to them.
 The curiosity to get to know another place, its nature, learn about traditions, culture, arts & crafts from the local people themselves.

-Instead of rushing, it is about traveling slow, experiencing, learning, and moving into a more transformative way of travel.
+Instead of rushing, it is about travelling slow, experiencing, learning, and moving into a more transformative way of travel.
 All that, and at the same time making sure their holiday is having a positive impact and contributing to the local community they are visiting.

 How has your view on the potential of tourism as a tool for a more sustainable travel industry changed since establishing the Ethical Travel Portal?